rahulnegi20/tdict/README.md

 Well, then this is the perfect script for you!

 ## How to use?

+Download or clone this repository (https://github.com/rahulnegi20/tdict.git) and then check requirements.txt i have mentioned the procedure with steps.

 Just type the word and get the meaning of the word in your terminal. you can search for synonyms and example too!